protomaps/PMTiles/serverless/azure/README.md

 Each variable can be override it for a specific map name, by adding another variable postfixes with `_{name}`, e.g. `AZURE_STORAGE_CONTAINER_NAME_europe` and `AZURE_STORAGE_BLOB_NAME_europe`.
 If no override exist, it will use the default value.

+Grant the function app access to the storage, link (this)[https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-app-access-storage-javascript].
+TLDR;

+- Enable managed identity on the app.
+- Give the identity access to the storage.

 ### URL

 Add one setting to the function app called `PMTILES_PATH` which should contain the URL to the pmtiles file.
 The pmtiles file must be hosted at a provider that support the [`Range` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range), e.g. Azure Blob Storage (remember to set appropriate access level on the container).
 The name of the map in the URL is `default`.